z0mt3c/jenkins-nvm-plugin/README.md

       ```

 ## Build
+- It was builded using gradle 2.3 and Java 1.8

 - 'gradle jpi' - Build the Jenkins plugin file, which can then be
   found in the build directory.
 The file will currently end in ".hpi".